malocclusion teeth

 Introduction

 Have you ever observed people with crooked teeth or oddly shaped jaws and wondered what it was?
 Are you someone who has teeth that don't fit correctly and wondered how to get them treated?
 Worry not!
 We're here to tell you what exactly that condition is and how you can fix it!
-When your teeth are crooked, or your jawbones aren't in the correct position, it's called Malocclusion.
+When your teeth are crooked, or your jawbones aren't in the correct position, it's called Malocclusion of teeth.
 It can range from mild to severe and may affect both children and adults.
 This condition can lead to various oral health issues if left untreated.

 The term "malocclusion" refers to improper tooth arrangement.
 It means the teeth are not correctly aligned when you close your mouth.
 This misalignment can cause a bad bite, where the upper and lower teeth don't fit well together.
 Malocclusion or crooked teeth can affect how your teeth look and work, depending on how severe it is.